Jump Ahead To:

 Long-time establishments like Full Tilt Ice Cream, Proletariat Pizza and Zippy’s Giant Burgers are being joined by newer places like Noble Barton, Bok a Bok Chicken and Beer Star.
 Residents often like to go to White Center Heights Park, the small neighborhood park, or the Steve Cox Memorial Park.
 There’s also a bowling alley and a roller rink.

 Neighborhoods are about location and lifestyle, to be sure.
 But more importantly, they are about the people who live in them.
 These neighborhoods offer a variety of lifestyles to meet most anyone’s needs.
-We hope this guide helps you make the right choice to fit your lifestyle.
+We hope this guide to the best up and coming neighborhoods in Seattle helps you make the right choice to fit your lifestyle.

-If you decide to move in or to Seattle don’t hesitate to reach out, we coordinate local and long-distance moving services in Seattle and we would love to help!
+If you decide to move in or to Seattle don’t hesitate to reach out.
+Need to move quickly?
+We also provide last minute moving services to Seattle and other nearby cities such as Portland should you be interested.
 Good luck with your move!